MicrosoftDocs/fabric-docs/docs/governance/governance-compliance-overview.md

 **Guidance**: The Fabric admins define tenant-wide settings, and the domain admins are expected to override the settings as needed.
 Individual teams (workspace owners) are expected to define their own more granular workspace-level controls and settings.

-### Domains
+### Domains (DONE)

-Data Mesh is a decentralized data architecture that organizes data by specific domains.
-It's an architectural pattern which has been followed by many organizations to help build a governed data platform.
-To support this pattern, Fabric makes it possible to define domains and sub-domains within the platform.

-a domain is a way of logically grouping together all the data in an organization that is relevant to a particular area or field.
+Domains are a way of logically grouping together all the data in an organization that is relevant to particular areas or fields, for example, by business unit.
 One of the most common uses for domains is to group data by business department, making it possible for departments to manage their data according to their specific regulations, restrictions, and needs.

-This helps to effectively plan for organizing your teams and their items structurally.
-Fabric also provides delegated settings in domains which can help domain admins to adjust specific “delegated tenant level settings” which can be over over-ridden based on the business demand.
+Grouping data into domains and subdomains enables better discoverability and governance.
+For instance, in the [OneLake data hub](../get-started/onelake-data-hub.md), users can filter content by domain in order find content that is relevant to them.
+With respect to governance, some tenant-level settings for managing and governing data can be delegated to the domain level, thus allowing domain-specific configuration of those settings.

+For more information, see [Domains](./domains.md).

-**Guidance**: Business and enterprise architects should design the organization's domain setup, while Fabric admins implement this design by creating domains and assigning domain owners as requested.
+**Guidance**: Business and enterprise architects should design the organization's domain setup, while Fabric admins should implement this design by creating domains and subdomains and assigning domain owners.
 Preferably, center of excellence (COE) teams should be part of this discussion to align the domains with the overall strategy of the organization.

-### Workspaces
+### Workspaces (DONE)

-DONE: Assigning workspaces to individual teams to hold the Fabric items used by the team very much depends on internal team structure and how the teams want to handle their Fabric items (e.g. do they need one or many workspaces).
-For development purposes, a best practice is to have isolated workspaces per developer, so that they can work on their own without interfering with the shared workspace.
+Teams in organizations use workspaces to create Fabric items and collaborate with each other.
+These workspaces can be assigned to teams or departments based on governance requirements and data boundaries.
+How exactly workspace assignment is done depends on internal team struture and how the teams want to handle their Fabric items (e.g. do they need one or many workspaces).

+**Guidance**: For development purposes, a best practice is to have isolated workspaces per developer, so that they can work on their own without interfering with the shared workspace.
 Fabric admins are expected to define who has permission to create workspaces.
 Workspace admins are expected to define Spark environments that can be reused by users.

-### Capacities
+### Capacities (DONE)

+Capacities are the compute resources used by all Fabric workloads.
+Based on organizational requirements, capacities can be used as isolation boundaries for compute, chargebacks etc.

-DONE: Recommendation: Split up capacities based on the requirements of the environment, e.g. development/test/acceptance/production (DTAP).
+**Guidance**: Split up capacities based on the requirements of the environment, e.g. development/test/acceptance/production (DTAP).
 This makes for better workload isolation and chargeback.

 ### Metadata scanning